aulasneo/tutor-contrib-s3scorm/README.rst

 This plugins require that you setup these two parameters.
 There are no defaults, so leaving any of them not configured will cause an error.

-- S3SCORM_BUCKET: name of the bucket (e.g., *openedx-my-file-bucket*)
+- S3SCORM_BUCKET (mandatory): name of the bucket (e.g., *openedx-my-file-bucket*)
-- S3SCORM_ENDPOINT: S3 endpoint.
+- S3SCORM_ENDPOINT (mandatory): S3 endpoint.
 E.g., *s3.us-east-1.amazonaws.com*.
+- S3SCORM_PATH (optional): Path inside the bucket where the 'scorm' directory is located.
+  Include a leading slash and no trailing slash (e.g. "/openedx/media").
+Defaults to empty path (root of the bucket).

 Optional parameters: